Back to directory

 Bio

-Before this, she held positions with film organisations in the UK and USA, including the Edinburgh, BFI London, and SFFILM International Film Festivals, and was Festival Director of the International Ocean Film Festival (2007-09), North America’s largest showcase for marine films.
-She has been a regular guest lecturer on Environmental Communications at UC Berkeley (2013-19); and is an active committee member of the Green Film Network (2013-present), a global association of 30+ film festivals that supports the diversity and strength of environmental filmmaking worldwide.
-In 2021, she produced Scotland’s Climate Festival, a nationwide community events programme funded by the Scottish Government to engage the public in COP26.
+Rachel has held positions with film organisations in the UK and USA, including the Edinburgh, BFI London, and SFFILM International Film Festivals.
+She has been a guest lecturer on Environmental Communications at UC Berkeley (2013–2019) and is an active committee member of the Green Film Network (2013–present), a global association of over 30 film festivals supporting environmental filmmaking worldwide.

-Rachel has an MA in Cinema from the British Film Institute (BFI) and is a Documentary Chapter member of BAFTA.
-She recently returned to live in her hometown of Edinburgh after nearly 20 years in California and is enjoying new opportunities to support artists and audiences, campaigns and causes.
+Rachel holds an MA in Cinema from the British Film Institute (BFI) and is a Documentary Chapter member of BAFTA.